vmware/dod-compliance-and-automation/content/en/docs/Tutorials/Cloud Foundation/audit5.md

 * An account with access to VCF.

 ### Assumptions
-* Commands are being ran from a Linux machine.
+* Commands are being run from a Linux machine.
 Windows will also work but paths and commands may need to be adjusted from the examples.
-* The [DOD Compliance and Automation](https://github.com/vmware/dod-compliance-and-automation) repository downloaded and extracted to `/usr/share/stigs`.
+* The [DOD Compliance and Automation](https://github.com/vmware/dod-compliance-and-automation) repository has been downloaded and extracted to `/usr/share/stigs`.
 * CINC Auditor is used in lieu of InSpec.
 If InSpec is used replace `cinc-auditor` with `inspec` when running commands.

 ## Auditing SDDC Manager
 {{% alert title="Important" color="primary" %}}
-The example commands below are specific to the product version and the supported STIG content for the version you are running.
-Select the example command tabs for the version in your environment.
+The example commands below are specific to the product version and the supported STIG content for the version being run.
+Select the example command tabs for the version in the environment.
 {{% /alert %}}

 ### Generate bearer token for SDDC Manager